wlangstroth/redis-hs/README.md

 Much  of  the  code  in  this  library is  inspired  by  the  work  of  Anders Conbere   and  Alexander   Bogdanov   (author  of   the   [redis  library   on Hackage](http://hackage.haskell.org/package/redis)).

+The test suite was created with the kind help of Greg Collins and Doug Beardsley (whose Snap Framework test suite format I followed).